Skip Navigation

 Pricing Information

-Workshops, corporate wellness retreats, multi-day programs, community events, and customized individual or group intensives are priced upon request.
+Workshops, corporate wellness retreats, multi-day experiences, community events, and customized individual or group intensives are available and priced upon request.

 Meet Our Team